 - Several negative reviews from the same customer (on the same listing).

 - Any review that is bought in any fashion.

 - Negative reviews from competitors.

 - Positive review swaps with other sellers

-Short of any of those situations developing, having a review removed is virtually impossible, no matter how much you would like it to be gone.
+Short of any of those situations developing, having a bad review removed is virtually impossible according to Amazon's review guidelines, no matter how much you would like it to be gone.

 But assuming one of those above scenarios has taken place, you have a few different options at your disposal.

 Below every customer review is a tiny little button where you can report abuse on any illegal reviews, whether they're on your listing or not.
 This automatically flags the review in Amazon's system for a moderator to inspect manually.